Oral Fixation, Vol. 2: Promotion

+Shakira performed her newest single "Hips Don't Lie" for the first time at American Idol in Los Angeles on March 29, 2006 for the first time in the American mainstreamTV.
+She performed the Spanish-language of the song titled "Será Será (Las Caderas No Mienten)" at the Latin Billboard Music Awards at the Hard Rock Live in Hollywood, Florida.
+She also performed her first headlining performance at Rock in Rio Lisboa 2006 on May 26, 2006.

+Shakira and Wyclef Jean performed "Hips Don't Lie" at the short ceremony preceding the final FIFA World Cup game in Berlin, Germany on July 9, 2006, to worldwide TV audiences of over 700 million people.
+On August 31, 2006, Shakira and Wyclef Jean performed the song at the 2006 MTV Video Music Awards held at the Radio City Music Hall in New York City.
+Shakira was given dancing lessons for the performance of the song by Indian choreographer Farah Khan.
+Shakira and Wyclef Jean also performed the song on the 49th Grammy Awards in 2007., becoming the first time that Shakira performed at the Grammy Awards.

 To further promote Fijación Oral, Vol. 1 and Oral Fixation, Vol. 2, Shakira embarked on the Oral Fixation Tour.
 It was launched on 14 June 2006, at the Feria De Muestras in Zaragoza, Spain.
 With the assistance of the Creative Artists Agency, she visited ninety-four cities and performed forty-one shows across five continents.
 The tour concluded on 9 July 2007, at the Turkcell Kuruçeşme Arena in Istanbul, Turkey.
 It grossed over $42 million in North and Latin America, and grossed $100 million worldwide.
 The set list primarily consisted of Spanish-language tracks, and additionally included earlier singles from Shakira's albums Pies Descalzos (1996), Dónde Están los Ladrones?
 (1998), and Laundry Service (2001).

 In November 2007, Epic Records released the Oral Fixation Tour live album, filmed during a show in Miami, Florida in December 2006.
 Robert Silva from About.com provided a positive review, describing the recording as a "very entertaining and lively performance"; he expressed an additional interest in the bonus behind-the-scenes footage.
 William Ruhlmann from Allmusic shared a similar sentiment, complimenting her vocals and dancing abilities.